wmjordan/Codist/README.md

      You can right click items on the menu to bring out a context menu for curresponding members.

+  3. Clicking a **Namespace node** which follows the Document node will popup a menu, displaying namespaces and types defined in the corresponding namespace.
+You can click on those items and jump to the beginning of corresponding definitions.

-  3. Clicking on a **Type node** will popup a menu, displaying members and regions defined within the type.
+  4. Clicking on a **Type node** will popup a menu, displaying members and regions defined within the type.
 You can click on those items and jump to the definition of the corresponding member.

      You can **drag and drop** items in the menu to reorder members, nested types and `#region`s within the document.
 If a `partial` type spans over several code files, it is also possible to rearrange members among them.

-     The number beneath the items indicates number of lines of the current type.

      ![Navigation Bar Fields](doc/navigation-bar-fields.png)